Tax Filing in 2026: A Guide for Individuals and Businesses

 The Remote Work Trap

-One area where we see people get burned year after year is the so-called “convenience of the employer” rule.
-If your employer is based in New York but you’re working remotely, say from New Jersey or even California, New York can still treat those days as New York income unless you can prove you were required to work outside the state.
+One area where taxpayers frequently run into trouble is the “convenience of the employer” rule.
+If your employer is based in New York, remote work performed from another state may still be treated as New York income unless you were required to work outside the state.

 Why Professional Guidance Matters

 For individuals, it’s not just about filling in boxes on a form.
-It’s about making sure your filing reflects your true situation—your income sources, your residency status, your eligibility for credit, and that you’re not paying more than you need to.
+It’s about making sure your filing reflects your true situation — your income sources, your residency status, your eligibility for credits, and that you’re not paying more than you need to.
 Filing in New York requires someone to interpret the rules, not just enter numbers into software.

-Over the past decade, I’ve seen countless cases where people used online tax apps and missed opportunities: a missed tuition credit, an incorrectly applied residency status, or forgetting to claim taxes paid to another state.
-Each one of those mistakes costs them money, sometimes thousands of dollars.
+Over the past decade, we’ve seen countless cases where people used online tax apps and missed opportunities: a missed tuition credit, an incorrectly applied residency status, or forgetting to claim taxes paid to another state.
+Each one of those mistakes costs money — sometimes thousands of dollars.

 When you work with a CPA, especially one who understands New York’s layered tax system, the goal isn’t just compliance.
-It’s optimization.
-It’s peace of mind knowing that when that envelope from Albany shows up, it won’t be a bill for penalties.
+It’s optimization — and peace of mind knowing that when that envelope from Albany shows up, it won’t be a bill for penalties.

 Business Tax Filing in New York